 Harper's Ferry, West Virginia © Jacob Fincher

-The historic town of Harpers Ferry is the most visited tourist town in West Virginia, welcoming thousands of travellers each year.
+The historic Harpers Ferry is the most visited tourist town in West Virginia, welcoming thousands of travellers each year.
 Located at the junction of the Potomac and Shenandoah Rivers, the town is named after the ferry that landowner Robert Harper established across the Potomac Rover in 1761.
-The ferry became the marker of the starting point for settlers traversing the Shenandoah Valley and western United States, and the rest, as they say, is history.
+The ferry became the marker of the starting point for settlers traversing the Shenandoah Valley and western United States.

-Historically, Harpers Ferry is best known for abolitionist John Brown's raid on the Armory in 1859, when he started a liberation movement among enslaved African Americans, at a time when assisting fugitive slaves was illegal.
+Harpers Ferry is best known for abolitionist John Brown's raid on the Armory in 1859, when he started a liberation movement among enslaved African Americans at a time when assisting fugitive slaves was illegal.
 He was eventually tried for treason against the state of Virginia, as well as the murder of five proslavery Southerners, and was hanged.

-Today, Harper's Ferry is an outdoor enthusiast's paradise, famed for its national park, which makes up the southern portion of the town, and marks the start or end of many travellers' hike on the Appalachian Trail, one of the most famous hiking trails in the world.
-Enjoy the dramatic scenery while white-water rafting, canoeing, or inner-tubing along the rivers in the Harpers Ferry National Park; hook a Smallmouth Bass on a fly on the Potomac or Shenandoah River, or even a trout while fishing in the streams of the nearby George Washington National Forest.
+Today, Harper's Ferry is an outdoor enthusiast's paradise famed for its national park, which makes up the southern portion of the town, and marks the start or end of many travellers' hikes on the Appalachian Trail, one of the most famous hiking trails in the world.
+Enjoy the dramatic scenery while white-water rafting, canoeing or inner-tubing along the rivers in the Harpers Ferry National Park.
+Travellers can also hook a smallmouth bass on a fly on the Potomac or Shenandoah River, or even trout while fishing in the streams of the nearby George Washington National Forest.

 Become our Harpers Ferry Travel Expert